 How do I extend my lease?

-The Act provides that eligible lessees are entitled to a new lease on the same terms as their existing lease but with the term extended by 90 years and the ground rent reduced to a peppercorn.
+The Landlord and Tenant Act 1954 provides that eligible lessees are entitled to a new lease on the same terms as their existing lease but with the term extended by 90 years and the ground rent reduced to a peppercorn.

 The process is fixed by the Act and involves the service of a formal claim notice upon your landlord(s).
-Your landlord(s) will have the opportunity to serve a counter-notice.
-In the majority of cases your advisors will be able to negotiate a suitable settlement as to the premium payable and any other amendments to the terms of your existing lease.
+Your landlord(s) will have the opportunity to serve a counter-notice, this may be a commercial lease renewal rent increase.
+You may find yourself asking can a landlord refuse to renew a commercial lease?
+Our lease enfranchisement and commercial property experts will be able to offer advice and liaise with the landlord to reach a suitable outcome.
+In the majority of cases, your advisors will be able to negotiate a suitable settlement as to the premium payable and any other amendments to the terms of your existing lease.
 If negotiations fail the First Tier Tribunal (Property Chamber) has jurisdiction to determine the premium and any other terms not agreed.

 You can approach your landlord informally before commencing the statutory procedure to find out if they are willing to grant a lease extension without the need to follow that procedure BUT BEWARE AND TAKE ADVICE FROM YOUR ADVISORS!
 Informal offers by landlords may look attractive but in fact may make the situation worse.